Recession or Not? That is the Question

 The unknown question is: "Will the Federal Reserve change or soften their narrative" to ease market and consumer concerns in the event inflation numbers show a declining trend.

 Only time will tell.
-If you have concerns about your portfolio or outliving your assets we invite you to sit down and review your protfolio with us.
+If you have concerns about your portfolio or outliving your assets we invite you to sit down and review your portfolio with us.